Tax recommendations for year-end 2023

 Property income in Israel (for individuals)

-.
-In other words, if you earned less than 60,840 shekels in 2021 through your residential property income, you will be exempt from paying taxes in Israel.
+In 2023, rental income is tax-exempt up to a ceiling from 5,471Shekels / month.
+In other words, if you earned less than 65,652 shekels in 2023 through your residential property income, you will be exempt from paying taxes in Israel.

-If you exceed this threshold, you can opt for 2 regimes:
+If you exceed this threshold, you can opt for 2 schemes:

 - Lump-sum payment of 10% on all rents collected.

 In this case, no deductions or tax credits are taken into account.
 You can opt for this system provided you declare and pay up to 30/01/2024.